 Azure Data Lake Storage Gen2 Sink Connector for Confluent Cloud¶

-You can use the Azure Data Lake Storage Gen2 Sink connector for Confluent Cloud to export Avro, JSON Schema, Protobuf, JSON (schemaless), or Bytes data from Apache Kafka® topics to Azure storage in Avro, JSON, or Bytes format.
+You can use the fully-managed Azure Data Lake Storage Gen2 Sink connector for Confluent Cloud to export Avro, JSON Schema, Protobuf, JSON (schemaless), or Bytes data from Apache Kafka® topics to Azure storage in Avro, JSON, or Bytes format.
 Depending on your configuration, the Azure Data Lake Storage Gen2 (ADLS Gen2) Sink connector can export data by guaranteeing exactly-once delivery semantics to consumers of the Azure Data Lake Storage Gen2 files it produces.

 The ADLS Gen2 Sink connector periodically polls data from Kafka and, in turn, uploads it to Azure Data Lake storage.
 A partitioner is used to split the data of every Kafka partition into chunks.
 Each chunk of data is represented as an Azure Data Lake Storage Gen2 file.
 The key name encodes the topic, the Kafka partition, and the start offset of this data chunk.
 If no partitioner is specified in the configuration, the default partitioner which preserves Kafka partitioning is used.
 The size of each data chunk is determined by the number of records written to Azure Data Lake storage and by schema compatibility.